What is a fraternity or sorority?

 Each fraternity or sorority has a specific process for gaining new members.
 The sororities in the Women's Panhellenic Association (WPA) and the fraternities in the Interfraternity Council (IFC) will have formal and informal recruitment events in the beginning of the fall and spring semesters.
 The National Pan-Hellenic Council (NPHC) and the Multicultural Greek Council (MGC) fraternities and sororities will participate in an intake process to gain new members, which will happen throughout the academic year.
 Many organizations will advertise their specific events throughout campus, but questions can always be directed to the office in Baker University Center, Room 330.

 Can anybody join a fraternity or sorority?

-Membership is limited to current undergraduate students, although there are other options to explore fraternity/sorority affiliation for graduate students or alumni.
+Membership is limited to current undergraduate students enrolled at the Athens campus, although there are other options to explore fraternity/sorority affiliation for graduate students or alumni.
 First year students are eligible to participate in recruitment events, although fraternities and sororities do have their own membership selection processes.
 Students will often have to meet certain qualifications (such as a certain GPA) in order to receive an invitation for membership.
-Each chapter will have their own requirements, so it is important to ask these questions during a recruitment or intake event.
+Each organization will have their own requirements, so it is important to ask these questions during a recruitment or intake event.
 Before you consider joining, look into the website of the national organization and see what the organization is all about, as you are only able to be initiated into one organization.

 If I join a fraternity or sorority, do I have to live in the chapter house?